- “So, what do you do?”

 - More pearls of nonprofit wisdom from Harvard

 There are certain places where you are far more aware than usual that you are a link in the chain of generations that span from ancient history to today.
 Boston is one of those places.
 You can’t go anywhere, it seems, without being aware of the many generations who have gone before.
-Everywhere you look there are plaques mounted on walls telling about someone from at least a hundred years ago and what they did that mattered.
-That’s cause to pause for thought.
+Everywhere you look in central Boston, there are plaques mounted on walls telling about someone from at least a hundred years ago and what they did that mattered.
+That gives cause for thought.
 Here are some of my immediate, off-the-cuff reflections.

-This week I walked to Harvard Yard, which is, I believe, the oldest part of Harvard University.
+This week I walked to Harvard Yard, which is the oldest part of Harvard University.
 Mounted to the wall beside the main gate was an interesting plaque.

 I’ve tidied it up a bit to put it into more modern English, but here is what it says: